avzamal/BI_2020-2021_Python/README.md

-Here you can find my first calculator and unit converter
+Here you can find my first calculator, unit converter and nucleic acid classes implementation